-Our winemaking team considers barrels from all of our estate plantings to make the Reserve our very best Pinot Noir.
-In 2014, the final blend included two barrels each from Mount Richmond, Five Mountain, Clay Court and our original Elk Cove Estate Vineyard in addition to our most favorite whole-cluster barrel from our newest vineyard site, Goodrich.
+VINEYARD: Our winemaking team considers barrels from all of our estate plantings to make the Reserve our very best Pinot Noir.
+In 2019, the final blend included three barrels from our Clay Court Vineyard and two each from Mount Richmond, Goodrich and our Winery Estate (La Bohème West and Roosevelt) and a single barrel from the old vines at our Five Mountain Vineyard.

-We only a make a Reserve in exceptional years, selecting less than 1% of our Pinot Noir to make the best wine we can imagine, balancing diverse components from our best vineyard blocks.
+WINEMAKING: We only make a Reserve in exceptional years, selecting less than 1% of our Pinot Noir to make the best wine we can imagine, balancing diverse components from our best vineyard blocks.